 The fund aims to utilize concessionary capital to mobilize and deploy a multiple of institutional capital.
 Concessionary investors will take catalytic positions in the fund to crowd in institutional investors.

 The CFP has been developed under the auspices of the Task Force on Philanthropic Innovation, which is led by Laurence Tubiana, French Ambassador for COP21 and now CEO of the European Climate Foundation.
 It was officially launched in September 2018 in New York City by French President Emmanuel Macron at the One Planet Summit, following his launch of the Task Force in 2017.

-“Convergence support is critical to enabling AI to provide the management and content-area expertise described in its name – allowing AI to be an intermediary with deep subject area expertise working to align disparate parties on shared climate objectives,” said John Morton, Senior Advisor to AI and the European Climate Foundation and Managing Coordinator of the CFP.
+“Convergence support is critical to enabling ACC to provide the management and content-area expertise described in its name – allowing ACC to be an intermediary with deep subject area expertise working to align disparate parties on shared climate objectives,” said John Morton, Senior Advisor to ACC and the European Climate Foundation and Managing Coordinator of the CFP.
 “By steering the CFP toward an optimally-aligned partnership structure, as opposed to advocating for any single party’s interest, we are able to create the trust and necessary conditions for success.”